 JACKSON TWP — He never saw it coming.
 He never even knew he was a viable candidate.

-So, when Seneca Valley swimming coach Brian Blackwell was informed last week that he was named PIAA Swimming Coach of the Year?
+So, when Seneca Valley swimming coach Brian Blackwell was informed in October that he was named PIAA Swimming Coach of the Year?

 “I had to be sure the person wasn't kidding around with me,” Blackwell said.
 “I never expected to be considered for such a thing.”